 The computer hardware industry is crowded with hundreds of products from tens of brands.
 Further, each brand produces RAM in various sizes, capacities, and shapes to fulfill the needs of all users.
-Well, when each manufacturer has all types of products then a question arises, which is the best brand or does RAM brand matter in reality?
+When each manufacturer has all types of products, a question arises: Which is the best brand, or does RAM brand matter in reality?
 The answer to this question is quite complicated since we have got mixed reviews while doing our research.
 I think you should decide the answer by reading this post until the end.
-So, let’s dig a little deeper, either the brand matters or not?
+So, let’s dig a little deeper into whether the brand matters.

 Warranty and return policies

 This is the most important thing: with any PC hardware, if something goes wrong, you need to make sure you have a good warranty and return policy to protect you.
-In the case of well-known brands, they need to protect their reputations, which makes it easier for them to find their warranties and return policies, as well as people’s actual experiences using these channels.
+In the case of well-known brands, they need to protect their reputations, making it easier for them to find their warranties and return policies and people’s actual experiences using these channels.
 Even if a brand you don’t know ostensibly sells the same hardware, they probably don’t care for their customers in the same way.